bbaserdem/Archlinux_Metadistribution/Phone.md

 Installation should follow these steps;

 * Install LineageOS as per the guides
-* Along with lineage, flash fdroid, fdroid privilaged, yalp contemporary.
+* Along with lineage, flash fdroid, fdroid privileged, yelp contemporary.

 ### UnifiedNLP